Pricing and Valuation under the Real-World Measure: The Third Fundamental Theorem of Asset Pricing

-Now, suppose that the financial market has a finite lifetime $T>0\,$.
-In this situation the 3\textsuperscript{rd} FTAP \citep{Jarrow2012} strengthens the 1\textsuperscript{st} FTAP.
-It states that there is NWA based on $\{\mathcal{F}_t\}_{0\leq t\leq T}$ if and only if $\{P_t\}_{0\leq t\leq T}$ is a $\Q$-martingale with respect to $\{\mathcal{F}_t\}_{0\leq t\leq T}$ for any $\Q\sim\P$.
-Moreover, \citet[][Theorem 3.2]{JL2012} show that the existence of an EMM with respect to $\{\mathcal{F}_t\}_{0\leq t\leq T}$ is equivalent to the existence of a pure exchange economy with finite lifetime $T$ where all subjects use the same information flow $\{\mathcal{F}_t\}_{0\leq t\leq T}$ and $\{P_t\}_{0\leq t\leq T}$ is a discounted Arrow-Radner equilibrium-price process with respect to $\{\mathcal{F}_t\}_{0\leq t\leq T}\,$.\footnote{This means (i) the investment-consumption plans of all subjects are optimal with respect to $\{\mathcal{F}_t\}_{0\leq t\leq T}$ and (ii) all (i.e., the security and the commodity) markets clear with $\{P_t\}_{0\leq t\leq T}\,$.\fspace} Hence, as already mentioned before, the absence of weak arbitrage opportunities seems to be an essential requirement, not only for risk-neutral valuation but also for the existence of a \emph{market equilibrium} in a finite economy.
-This result marks a cornerstone in the development of the Efficient-Market Hypothesis.
+Now, suppose that the financial market has a fixed finite lifetime $T>0\,$.
+In this situation, the 3\textsuperscript{rd} FTAP \citep{Jarrow2012} strengthens the 1\textsuperscript{st} FTAP.
+It states that there is NWA with respect to $\{\mathcal{F}_t\}_{0\leq t\leq T}$ if and only if $\{P_t\}$ is a $\Q$-martingale with respect to $\{\mathcal{F}_t\}$ for any $\Q\sim\P$.
+Moreover, \citet[][Theorem 3.2]{JL2012} show that the existence of an EMM with respect to $\{\mathcal{F}_t\}$ is equivalent to the existence of a pure exchange economy, with finite lifetime $T>0$, where all subjects use the same information flow $\{\mathcal{F}_t\}$ and $\{P_t\}$ is a discounted Arrow-Radner equilibrium-price process with respect to $\{\mathcal{F}_t\}$.\footnote{This means (i) the investment-consumption plans of all subjects are optimal with respect to $\{\mathcal{F}_t\}$ and (ii) all (i.e., the security and the commodity) markets clear with $\{P_t\}$.} Hence, the absence of weak arbitrage opportunities seems to be an essential requirement---not only for risk-neutral valuation but also for the existence of any market equilibrium in a finite economy.\footnote{Under short-selling constraints, a market equilibrium at least implies the existence of a local martingale deflator $\{\Lambda_t\}$.
+This guarantees that $\{\Lambda_tP_t\}$ is a local $\P$-martingale with respect to $\{\mathcal{F}_t\}$ \citep[][Theorem 3.1]{JL2013}.} This result marks a cornerstone in the development of the Efficient-Market Hypothesis.